xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Requirements:
 >
 > You need a Katalon account.
-Register [Katalon account](https://www.katalon.com/sign-up/) if you don't have one.

-By default, you become the Owner of the Organization you have created.

-The Owner can manage the Organization, Teams, Users, Projects, licenses, plugins, and subscriptions.

-For detailed privileges each role has at the organizational level, see [Roles and permissions](https://docs.katalon.com/katalon-analytics/docs/testops-roles-privileges.html).
+You can create a Katalon account on our website: [Sign Up to Katalon](https://www.katalon.com/sign-up/).

 ## Invite a User to join an Organization